Texas man puts life savings into buying virtual property

-That’s what he paid for the Khorum Coast, a piece of virtual land in the Entropia Universe, an online virtual reality game.
+Justin Reed says he paid $18,000 for the Khorum Coast, a piece of virtual land in the Entropia Universe, an online virtual reality game.

 “I know it sounds like a lot, and it’s a crazy thing to tell someone that, you know, I’m a virtual landowner, and I put my life savings into it.
 But I believe in Entropia,” said Reed, whose avatar name is David Joker.